torquebox/torquebox.org/news/2012-05-04-torquebox-2-0-3-released.md

 * [Download PDF manual][pdfdocs]
 * [Download ePub manual][epubdocs]

-## Most Notable

-You might've noticed that files from your `public/` directory were only being served every other request or so.
-This has been tracked (via [TORQUE-810]) and fixed in 2.0.3

 ## What is TorqueBox?

 TorqueBox is a Ruby application server built on JBoss AS7 and JRuby.
 In